-The majority of IAB posts fell within a relatively narrow price range, typically between \$500 and \$2,000 for corporate access.
-However, on occasion, a particularly high value listing appears, offering access to a uniquely valuable environment, which can drive prices into the tens of thousands of dollars, with some listings exceeding \$10,000.
+The majority of IAB posts fell within a relatively narrow price range, typically between \$500 and \$3,000 for corporate access.
+However, on occasion, a particularly high value listing appears, offering access to a uniquely valuable environment, which can drive prices into the tens of thousands of dollars.
+Some listings even exceed \$10,000.
+In 2023, the average price for a listing was \$1,979, while the median price was \$1,000.

-In 2023, the average price for a listing was \$3,066, while the median price was \$1,500.
-Despite these figures, it's important to note that 65% of listings in 2023 were priced under \$2,000, and 77% were under \$3,000.
+Despite these figures, it's important to note that 84% of listings in 2023 were priced under \$3,000, and 41% were under \$1,000.
 The higher average price is skewed by these high value listings, where prices can be significantly higher, sometimes hundreds of percent above the average.

-Figure 14: Initial access brokers average price listings in 2023
+Figure 11: Initial access brokers average price listings in 2023